Michigan Dog Bite Lawyer

-To help you in your quest for answers, Michigan dog bite attorney Mike Morse has compiled a list of the helpful resources.
+To help you in your quest for answers, Michigan dog bite lawyer Mike Morse has compiled this list of helpful resources.
 Michigan dog bite links and resources are provided below.
 If you have further questions or need explanation, please contact us today.

 Michigan Dog Bite Links

 Ultimate Canine Solutions by Vladae

 This site is a place to go to get many great articles on how to train your dog.
 With proper training, your dog will be better behaved and hopefully not bite another person.

 This section of the Dog Law of 1919 provides that any dog over six months must be registered and wear a collar at all times.
 It also mandates that female dogs in heat must be kept on their owners’ premises or restrained on a leash.
 The overall leash requirement is less clear, stating that it is unlawful for an owner to allow a dog “to stray unless held properly in leash.”
 This does appear to mandate a statewide leash requirement for dogs, however.

 In 1994, the most recent year for which published data are available, an estimated 4.7 million dog bites occurred in the United States, and approximately 799,700 persons required medical care.